kcm3394/repertoire-api/README.md

 ## Testing

-All testing is run with code coverage to achieve a goal of at least 80%.
+All testing has been run with code coverage to achieve a goal of at least 80%.
 This project uses Mockito and JUnit5 as its testing libraries.

 ## ToDo List

 - [x] Make results pageable
 - [ ] Upgrade Basic Auth to JWT
 - [ ] Add logging features
+- [x] Complete unit testing for service layer
-- [ ] Unit testing for database access layer
+- [x] Complete unit testing for repository layer
+- [ ] Database queries should ignore case
 - [ ] Collaborate with UI engineer to add front-end layer
 - [x] Host project on a domain
+- [ ] Expand README to include how to run tests, how to run the server, how to call an endpoint

 ## Motivation